Jyotshna23/cloud-security-ai-sentinel/README.md

 | Python | Core application logic |
 | GitHub Secrets | Secure API key management |

+## 🔍 RAG Architecture

+This pipeline uses retrieval-augmented generation for consistent threat scoring.
+Each analyzed event's embedding is cached in scan history.
+Before classifying a new event, the system retrieves the most similar past events (via cosine similarity over Gemini embeddings) and includes them as context in the prompt — so classification stays consistent with how similar events were judged before, rather than treating every event in isolation.

 ## 👩‍💻 Author

 **Jyotshna Pogiri** — Software Engineer | AI Security Enthusiast